 Theft in the workplace can be a very tricky situation to deal with.
-On the one hand, business owners will obviously want to limit losses, get to the bottom of whats happening and punish wrongdoers.
+On the one hand, business owners will obviously want to limit losses, get to the bottom of what's happening and punish wrongdoers.
 However, you also need to tread incredibly careful to avoid creating an atmosphere of distrust in the workplace, accusing the wrong people and perhaps even falling foul of workplace law.
 The following are some practical tips to help you deal with theft in the workplace and ideally, prevent it from happening in the first place.

 Start by letting your employees know that theft of any kind absolutely will not be tolerated within your business, and then put procedures in place for what happens after you discover an instance of theft.
 This will involve steps such as gathering evidence, questioning witnesses and perhaps even getting the police involved, all the way through to written warnings and dismissal of employees if they are caught stealing.

 This is another part of your policies and procedures, but this time to actually identify when a theft has happened.
-Employee theft can take many forms and be difficult to detect, so you need to keep on top of it by conducting regular stock audits, checking of bank accounts and other systems so that all property can be accurately accounted for.
+Employee theft can take many forms and be difficult to detect, so you need to keep on top of it by conducting regular stock audits, checking bank accounts and other systems so that all property can be accurately accounted for.

-There are two ways to proceed, the first option involving being open and honest about it.
-Hold a meeting with your whole team and say that unfortunately, you suspect that someone is stealing and that youve had to install surveillance cameras in a particular area.
-This will almost certainly prevent further theft, but you may not be able to record evidence of the original perpetrator, leaving you with the knowledge that a thief remains in your employ but unable to prove it.
+There are two ways to proceed, the first option involves being open and honest about it.
+Hold a meeting with your whole team and say that unfortunately, you suspect that someone is stealing and that you've had to install surveillance cameras in a particular area.
+This will almost certainly prevent further theft, but you may not be able to record evidence of the original perpetrator, leaving you with the knowledge that a thief remains in your employ but is unable to prove it.